davidfurlong/personal-website/content/posts/2020-04-26-a-little-browser-extension-to-brighten-your-inbox.md

   - extension
   - browser-extension
 ---
-Like many people in tech I bought into the [superhuman](https://superhuman.com/) email client hype.
-I begged for an invite.
-I tried it and discovered I didn't need it.
-I just had to learn how to manage my mailbox better.

-One thing that I missed after I cancelled the $30/month Superhuman subscription was the beautiful background images Superhuman showed me when I reached inbox zero.

-This browser extension makes your gmail inbox zero a beautiful image, fresh every day from the Unsplash API.
+A little browser extension that makes your gmail background a beautiful image when you reach an empty inbox, with a fresh picture every day.

 Install
 - [Google chrome](https://chrome.google.com/webstore/detail/gmail-inbox-zero-backgrou/fadepmbdhojcogdjcihbhdcbfpacdbdg)